THE STORY OF CABEL T-B RECORDING

 a recording specifically designed to be a 2 CD set), first all star "Cabel

-interrupted the toast before it could begin it never really happened),
+but since Jobe interrupted the toast before it could begin so it never

-the Boner!"
-1990!
-The recording starts off on CD 1 with a sample
+The recording starts off on CD 1 with a sample of the beginning of Cabel

-of Cabel T-B's "Special First" recording and another Jimmy Swinger intro
+T-B's "Special First" 1982 recording and another Jimmy Swinger intro giving

-giving Cabel T-B a "Elegy", followed by the all new song "Venom". (this
+Cabel T-B a "Elegy", followed by the all new song "Venom".
+This would

-would be the last Cabel T-B song to have William McCormick's guitar and
+be the last Cabel T-B song to have William (Willem) McCormick's guitar

-drum tracks) Then we arrive at the studio for Dino's last official
+and drum tracks.
+Then we arrive at the studio for Dino's last official

 "cigarette light intro" and an explanation of what you are about to hear.